 Cream together the butter and cream cheese.
 Add peppermint extract and blend for 30 seconds.

 Begin adding the powdered sugar and mixing, you can start with 2 cups and add more to achieve the thickness you desire.
-This part is a personal preference of if you like your frosting thick or thinner.
+This part is a personal preference if you like frosting thick or thinner.

 Frost the cookies with a generous smear of this frosting, then sprinkle crushed candy canes on top.